NoroffFEU/css-frameworks-ca/README.md

-# ApeAmigos - CSS Frameworks CA
+# CSS Frameworks CA
 ![image](https://github.com/ephraimdjeket/css-frameworks-ca/assets/45997915/cb437017-2ed6-4a26-b442-ad40827ddf9c)

 Live demo: https://apeamigos.netlify.app/
+# ApeAmigos - Chat, Share, and Swing into the Social Jungle!
 Brief

 You are tasked with creating 3 pages in HTML using Bootstrap and SASS:

 Authentication page (/index.html)